facelessuser/PyMdown/README.md

                         Load the settings file from an alternate location.
   --encoding ENCODING, -e ENCODING
                         Encoding for input.
-  --basepath BASEPATH   The basepath location mdown should use.
+  --basepath BASEPATH   The basepath location pymdown should use.
 ```

 # Sublime Plugin